hazelcast/hazelcast-jet/site/docs/api/stateful-transforms.md

 ## distinct

 Suppresses duplicate items from a stream.
-If you apply a grouping key, two items mapping to the same key will be duplicates.
 This operation applies primarily to batch streams, but also works on a windowed unbounded stream.